leecher1337/ntvdmx64/readme.txt

 the symbols become available and you have an Internet connection available that allows downloads from the Microsoft Symbol Server.

-You can verify if the missing symbosl are the problem by checking the loader output via DebugView.
+You can verify if the missing symbols are the problem by checking the loader output via DebugView.

-Additionally, it's a good idea to execute reg\reloadsym.reg in order to delete the symbol cache of the NTVDM loader, as it sometimes becomes out of sync and starts acting weird, so this will ensure that it reloads all the symbols.
+Additionally, it's a good idea to execute reload-symcache.cmd from the release-directory in order to delete the symbol cache of the NTVDM loader, as it sometimes becomes out of sync and starts acting weird, so this will ensure that it reloads all the symbols.

 I want to have a proper soundcard emulation
 ---------------------------------------------------------------------------